This policy applies to staff, students, associates, and anyone else using University IT and University information.

 5.2 University Officers, Heads of Departments and Section Heads are responsible for ensuring that all information in their area is managed in conformance with this policy.

-5.3 Users who act in breach of this policy, or who do not act to implement it, may be subject to disciplinary procedures or other appropriate sanctions.
+5.3 Users who act in breach of this policy, or who do not act to implement it, may be referred for further action following the University’s Disciplinary procedure and guidelines.

-5.4 Any breach of information security or violation of this policy must be reported to the Director of Information who will take appropriate action and inform the relevant authorities.
+5.4 Any violation of this policy must be reported to the Director of Information Services, or their nominee, who will take appropriate action and inform the relevant authorities.

-A device purchased by the University enabling a member of staff or a student to fulfil their University role from wherever they are located either on or off-campus.
-The device may or may not be mobile.
+A device supplied by the University enabling a member of staff or a student to fulfil their University role from wherever they are located either on or off-campus.

-A third party device managed by neither the University nor the individual user.
-It includes devices provided by a third party (eg a funder or project partner) and facilities available in public libraries, hotels, airports and cyber cafes.
-The device might be used by multiple users and the user has limited or no ability to modify software configuration settings.
+A third party device managed or supplied by neither the University nor the individual user.
+It includes devices provided by a third party and facilities available in public libraries, hotels, airports and cyber cafes.

 |20 April 2015||Approved by Information Security Board|